Leckar/Leckar.github.io/README.md

 # Repo made for my GitHub Page

-This website was made in order to test and improve my web development skills as I go through the full stack developer course at Trybe.
+This website was made in order to track the improvement my web development skills as I go through the full stack developer course at Trybe and to .